hubaxis/monitorMe/README.md

 # Digital Nomads Architectural Kata by O'Reilly, Spring 2024

 ## Who "Digital Nomads" are
-We are the solution architects and managers from [EffectiveSoft Corp.](https://www.effectivesoft.com/), an international software development service provider.
+We are the solution architects and managers from [EffectiveSoft Corp.](https://www.effectivesoft.com/), a leading company in software product development services.
 * [Oleg Yanovich](https://www.linkedin.com/in/yanovicholeg/)
 * [Oleg Maslovsky](https://www.linkedin.com/in/oleg-maslovsky-29905a5b/)
 * [Andrey Charnamys](https://www.linkedin.com/in/andrei-charnamys/)
 * [Andrey Safonov](https://www.linkedin.com/in/xferra/)
 * [Vladimir Shlykov](https://www.linkedin.com/in/vladimirshlykov/)

-Our motto is "Looking beyond and possible" is more than just a motto to us.
-We do our best to combine the needs of our customers with the best practices and cutting-edge technologies to create a powerful custom-tailored solution.

-We love technologies, we love an architecture.
+As long-term partner for our clients, we do more than just solve technical issues.
+We strive to deliver technical solutions that assist our clients in achieving their business goals.
+We frame business challenges in a way that reveals answers, not obstacles.

+Our daily practice involves seamlessly integrating technology with architecture, crafting solutions that are efficient and perfectly tailored to our clients' needs.

 ## Glossary
+* NFR - Non-Functional Requirement
+* MVP - Minimum Viable Product

 ## Requirements